leemunroe/motherplate/README.md

 * `components/tables` Styles for tables.
 * `pages/home` Styles that are specific to the homepage
 * `pages/layout` Global layout styles e.g. header, footer, logo etc.
 * `main.scss` This brings all the partials together.
-Compass only compiles files that don't have an underscore

 As your project grows and you need to add more styles just create new .scss files and reference them anywhere in your main.scss file.